gblazquez/bowshockpy/README.md

 * numpy
 * scipy

-It has been tested with `python == 3.10`, but it could work with lower versions.
+It has been tested with `python == 3.10`, but it could work with previous versions.

 ## Installation